Precision limit under weak coupling with an ancillary qubit: Introduction

-Exploring non-entangled probes in quantum metrology has gained considerable attentions in recent years, exemplified by the coupling or the entanglement between the probe and an ancillary system as an external resource for outperforming SQL in the parametric estimation~\cite{fan2024achieving,chen2024qubit,luo2023time} or increasing the protocol's robustness against noise~\cite{boixo2007generalized,demkowicz2014using,yang2022variational,kumar2018ancilla,he2021quantum,xia2023nanoradian}.
-In a phase estimation protocol~\cite{luo2023time}, the interaction between a photonic system and an ancillary qubit can be manipulated by an external field, enabling the photonic system to be transformed from the vacuum state into a NOON state.
-By performing measurements over the photon number, the phase precision can be enhanced to HL for the entire regime of the unknown parameter.
-In a protocol for measuring the frequency of identical probe units~\cite{fan2024achieving}, the parameter information can be efficiently extracted via measurements on the ancillary qubit, after tracing out the probe system.
-By properly tailoring the interaction Hamiltonian, the time points for measurements, and the coupling strength, the estimation precision can reach the Heisenberg scaling at special periodic time points in terms of probe size.
+Exploiting non-entangled and non-squeezed probes for quantum metrology has gained considerable attention in recent years, exemplified by the coupling or the entanglement between the probe and an ancillary system as an alternative resource for outperforming SQL in the parametric estimation~\cite{boixo2007generalized,xia2023nanoradian,yang2022variational,luo2023time,fan2024achieving,chen2024qubit} or promoting robustness against noise~\cite{demkowicz2014using,he2021quantum}.
+In a protocol for measuring the frequency of probe units~\cite{fan2024achieving}, the parameter information can be efficiently extracted via measurements on the ancillary qubit, after tracing out the probe system.
+By properly tailoring the interaction Hamiltonian, the time points for measurements, and the coupling strength, the estimation precision can periodically reach the Heisenberg scaling in terms of probe size and time.

-The quantum metrologies assisted by the external interaction~\cite{luo2023time,fan2024achieving,chen2024qubit}, however, demand the time-dependent and strong coupling strength or specific interaction Hamiltonian.
-For example, the time-reversal strategy~\cite{luo2023time}, that is used to saturate the Cram\'{e}r-Rao bound in phase estimation, requires a tunable transversal coupling strength $g$ between probe modes and the ancillary qubit and the magnitude of $g$ is in the same order as the qubit frequency $\omega_A$.
-The protocol using the noncommutation relation between probe Hamiltonian and interaction Hamiltonian~\cite{fan2024achieving} is optimized when the coupling strength is equivalent to the to-be-estimated frequency of identical probe units, i.e., $g=\omega_P$.
-A weak-coupling protocol is therefore highly desired in reality, which is the first motivation of the current work.